 - What is the layout of the space in which assets will be tracked?
 What kind of accuracy is needed vs. desired?

-- Which connectivity technologies and configurations best suit the use case?
+- Which connectivity technologies and configurations best suit the Applications?
 There are tradeoffs to each indoor tracking technology (e.g. Bluetooth transmits poorly through walls) and physical limitations to what can be achieved in certain spaces.

 Establishing Criteria for Success